 Ravensburger 3D Puzzle – Tower Bridge

 Hubby and I tackle things very differently but that doesn’t mean that either of us has a better way.
 Hubby set to work first on bending all of his corner pieces and clicking them into place so they stayed in form.
-Next he selected numbered puzzle pieces which were close together as he discovered them and then fitted larger sections of puzzle together which formed the Towers quickly.
+Next, he selected numbered puzzle pieces that were close together as he discovered them and then fitted larger sections of the puzzle together which formed the Towers quickly.

-I don’t think Hubby would mind me admitting to you that he may have uttered a few naughty words when connecting the side spans and high footway to the Towers as the pressure used to push them into the holes did make some puzzle pieces ping off but we got there in the end and the we both think the end result is extremely impressive.
-The finished 3D Puzzle Building is very long standing at 117.4 cm x 46.2cm.
+I don’t think Hubby would mind me admitting to you that he may have uttered a few naughty words when connecting the side spans and high footway to the Towers as the pressure used to push them into the holes did make some puzzle pieces ping off but we got there in the end and then we both think the end result is extremely impressive.
+The finished 3D Puzzle Building is very long-standing at 117.4 cm x 46.2cm.